 In today’s debt-saddled economy, it is more important than ever to make a solid plan regarding how you’re going to pay for higher education.

-The cost of undergraduate and graduate school has skyrocketed in the last several decades as more and more students enroll in institutions of higher learning.
-While the trend reflects a significant move in our society toward greater educational achievement, the debt it leaves behind is sometimes staggering.
+The cost of undergraduate and graduate school has increased in the last several decades as more and more students enroll in institutions of higher learning.
+While the trend reflects an important move in our society toward greater educational achievement, the debt it leaves behind is sometimes more than one can handle.
 According to the Wall Street Journal, the average debt owed by a student graduating with a bachelor’s degree is around $35,000.
 For graduate school, the number climbs even higher: Law students from the class of 2014 took on ore than $100,000 worth of debt, says U.S. News & World Report.
 And many students have debt from both undergraduate and graduate education.

 So what does this mean for you?